 A hospital excess has important implications for your income tax if you earn above a certain threshold, primarily due to the Medicare Levy Surcharge.

 - The Medicare Levy Surcharge.
 This is an additional tax of between 1% and 1.5% that singles earning over $90,000 p.a. and families earning over $180,000 p.a. must pay if they don’t have adequate hospital cover.

 - Adequate hospital cover.
-To be considered adequate, a health insurance policy must cover some or most of the basic hospital treatments and services and must not have an excess of more than $500 for singles and $1,000 for families.
+To be considered adequate, a health insurance policy must cover some or most of the basic hospital treatments and services and must not have an excess of more than $500 for singles and $1,000 for families (this will increase to $750 and $1,500 respectively beginning in April 2019).
 In this instance, opting for a higher excess to lower your premiums would not be advisable, as it could see you become eligible for the MLS.

 - Accidental injury.
 Apart from day surgery, the only other time an insurer will not require you to pay an agreed excess before being admitted is if your need for hospitalisation is the result of being in an accident.
 In this case, most insurers will waive the excess requirement.

 - Kids.
 If you have a family, the chances of needing hospital treatment are increased, and if you had to pay a hospital excess for each child, receiving treatment could become very expensive.
 Fortunately, most health funds waive the excess for kids being treated in hospital as an incentive for taking out family cover, and they will continue to provide cover for dependent children until they reach the age of 21.